koyamanX/os-1/README.md

 - Timestamp for file(atime,mtime and ctime) is not supported and always be constant 0 (1970/1/1).
 - Current working directory is not supported.
 - Relative path is not supported.
+- Newlib may produce bugs when using dynamically allocate memory(still in debugging).